bagisto/user-guide/src/multi-vendor-marketplace/introduction.md

 With easy to use tools, sellers can quickly edit or update products whenever needed, making sure their listings stay accurate and attractive.

+### Quick Create Product

+Quick Create lets sellers add a ready-to-edit product in a single click from the seller header, pre-filled from their saved defaults (product type, attribute family, and attribute values) configured under **Settings → Quick Create**.
+The product opens directly on the edit page, saving sellers from repeating the full create form for similar listings.

+### Product Barcode

+Admins and sellers can generate, view, print, and download scannable barcodes (Code 128, EAN-13, UPC-A, and QR Code) for products.
+Barcodes can be auto-generated on product save and, when enabled, displayed to customers on the storefront product page.

 ### Rating Management

 Ratings and reviews build trust in an online marketplace, guide customer purchases, and help sellers improve their service.